 comptia a+ cable types

 HDMI

-A high-definition multimedia interface (HDMI) is a connection and cable that allows high-quality and high-bandwidth audio and video streams to be transmitted between devices.
-HDMI was originally designed for use with high-definition televisions, but it is now used on laptops, desktops, and monitors, as well as HDTVs and HD projectors.
-HDMI comes in a variety of types, but older HDMI cables may not support advanced features like 3D or resolutions higher than 1080p.
+A high-definition multimedia interface (HDMI) is a connection and cable that enables the transmission of high-quality and high-bandwidth audio and video streams between devices.
+While HDMI was originally designed for use with high-definition televisions, it is now commonly used on laptops, desktops, monitors, HDTVs, and HD projectors.
+HDMI comes in various types, but it’s worth noting that older HDMI cables may lack support for advanced features such as 3D or resolutions higher than 1080p.

 comptia a+ cable types

-The latest HDMI standard, version 2.1, enables video resolutions and refresh rates up to 10K, as well as video resolutions of 8K60 and 4K120.
-Version 1.4b supports 1080p HDTV and resolutions up to 40962160 (commonly known as 4K x 2K), 48-bit color depths, several types of uncompressed and compressed digital audio, 3D over HDMI, and Fast Ethernet in its previous version.
-Type A, which has 19 pins, is the most common HDMI port.
-It’s utilized to get high-definition resolutions like 1920×1080 (known as 1080p or 1080i).
+The latest HDMI standard, version 2.1, supports video resolutions and refresh rates up to 10K, including 8K60 and 4K120.
+On the other hand, version 1.4b is capable of supporting 1080p HDTV, resolutions up to 4096x×2160 (commonly known as 4K x 2K), 48-bit color depths, various types of uncompressed and compressed digital audio, 3D over HDMI, and Fast Ethernet in its previous version.
+The most common HDMI port is Type A, which features 19 pins and is commonly used for obtaining high-definition resolutions such as 1920×1080 (known as 1080p or 1080i).

 Mini-HDMI

-A mini-HDMI connector is defined in the HDMI 1.3 and later specifications (Type C).
-It has the same 19-pin layout as the Type A plug but is smaller.
-A micro-HDMI connector (Type D) is defined in the HDMI 1.4 specification, which employs the same 19-pin configuration but in a connector the size of a micro-USB plug.
+A mini-HDMI connector, defined in the HDMI 1.3 and later specifications (Type C), features the same 19-pin layout as the Type A plug but in a smaller size.
+On the other hand, a micro-HDMI connector (Type D) is defined in the HDMI 1.4 specification and utilizes the same 19-pin configuration, but in a connector the size of a micro-USB plug.

+comptia a+ cable types